 [Today’s guest blog post is from Robin Schooling, HR Leader with over 25 years experience and avid blogger.]

-It used to, back in the days when the factory floor was far removed from the gilded offices of the company executives, that the Big Boss had a ready excuse to explain why Joe and Joanna Lunch Box didn’t ”know” what was going on in the company.
+Back in the days when the factory floor was far removed from the gilded offices of the company executives, the Big Boss would have a ready excuse to explain why Joe and Joanna Lunch Box didn’t ”know” what was going on in the company.
 While some company leaders ascribed to the theory that it wasn’t even important for Joe/Joanna to have information (ugh), the lack of communication and info sharing was often chalked up to time, distance and the way things were done.

 In 2013, however, most leaders have come to understand that employees not only need to know what’s going on, but expect to know.
 After all, in their personal lives they have information at their fingertips whenever they want it.
 Much as they expect to hear breaking news on a favorite sports team in real-time they bring that same expectation to the workplace.